quebin31/preferences-helper/README.md

 # Preferences Helper

 Minimal add-on library that provides a nicer API for [Preferences DataStore](https://developer.android.com/topic/libraries/architecture/datastore#preferences-datastore) which is more readable and convenient.
+I tend to write this same wrapper in all my projects and I've got tired of doing it manually so I decided to make it a library in case anyone else finds it useful.

 ## Getting started
 Just include the following dependency in your Gradle script, no need to add any extra repository